Stellac2021/kickstarter_analysis/README.md

 :point_right:What can you conclude about the Outcomes based on Goals?

     Using the chart above, as the goal size increases, the success rate decreases while the failure increases.
-    However, there is an interesting twist in the goal range of 35000 to  44999.
+    There is an interesting twist in the goal range of 35000 to 44999.
 This may indicate a sweet spot to set goals.

 :point_right:What are some limitations of this dataset?